The Society's Sean Berdy on Deaf Representation, Teen Activism and His Buzzy New Netflix Drama

 There are plenty of despicable characters in The Society, Netflix’s new apocalyptic teen drama that imagines a present-day, Lord of the Flies-inspired crisis in a small New England town.
 But Sam, a deaf teenager played by Sean Berdy, is not one of them: after the town’s parents disappear, he acts as a steady moral center as the community around him descends into ruthlessness and egotism.

 Berdy, 25, spent five seasons playing the teen heartthrob Emmett Bledsoe in the Freeform family drama Switched At Birth.
-During that run he became a prominent face of a deaf and hearing-impaired community hungering for representation.
+During that run he became a prominent face of an ASL (American Sign Language) community hungering for representation.
 But in 2018, he announced that was stepping away from acting due to his struggles with bipolar disorder.
 “I may look like the happiest and silliest man on earth, but that is an artist’s art of hiding,” he wrote on Instagram.
 “I have been hiding for so long and I’m done with it.”

 The Society marks Berdy’s first major role since his hiatus.
-In a phone interview conducted with the assistance of a translator, Berdy talked about returning to acting, the atmosphere on set and the increasing visibility of the deaf community in film and TV.
+In a phone interview conducted with the assistance of an interpreter, Berdy talked about returning to acting, the atmosphere on set and the increasing visibility of the ASL community in film and TV.

 What parts of The Society feel most similar to our own society?